ppy/osu-wiki/wiki/Glossary/en.md

 Marathon beatmaps are often collaborative efforts, as mapping longer tracks is a draining endeavour when done solo.

-Upon the creation of the marathon beatmap, one should name their beatmap version "Marathon" to bypass the [BSS](/wiki/bss) from preventing the pending status.
+Upon the creation of the marathon beatmap, one should name their beatmap version "Marathon" to bypass the [BSS](#bss) from preventing the pending status.

 ### MAT

-**As of the 2013-04-23, all members of the MAT at that time were promoted as full members of the [BAT](/wiki/BAT), with the MAT team decommissioned.**

 *Short for "Modding Assistance Team".*

 A group of users experienced in modding.
 MAT members were able to mark any beatmap they approve of with a bubble.
 This bubble would note that the beatmap as worthy of further consideration by the BAT.
+As of the 2013-04-23, all members of the MAT at that time were promoted as full members of the [BAT](/wiki/BAT), with the MAT team decommissioned.

 ### Mod Request